lunarmodules/Penlight/docs/penlight.md

 Adding elements to a set is either done like `fruit['peach'] = true` or by `fruit:set('peach')`.
 Removing is either `fruit['apple'] = nil` or `fruit:unset('apple')`.

-`pl.classx` defines some useful classes which also inherit from `Map`.
+There are also some useful classes which also inherit from `Map`.
 An `OrderedMap` behaves like a `Map` but keeps its keys in order if you use its `set` method to add keys and values.
 Like all the 'container' classes in Penlight, it defines an `iter` method for iterating over its values; this will return the keys and values in the order of insertion; the `keys` and `values` methods likewise.

 A `MultiMap` allows multiple values to be associated with a given key.
 So `set` (as before) takes a key and a value, but calling it with the same key and a different value does not overwrite but adds a new value. `get` (or using `[]`) will return a list of values.

-There are occaisions when 'type-safe' containers can be very useful.
-These can only accept values of a particular kind. `TypedList` is a base class for lists of values of a particular type.

-    class.StringList(TypedList,'string')

-    sl = StringList()

-    sl:append 'hello'
-    sl:append (10)  --> error! 'not a string'
-    sl:extend {'hello'} --> error! 'cannot extend with another List type'

-The extra parameter can either be a Lua type (here 'string') or a previously defined class type (i.e. works like `pl.utils.is_type`)

-In general, this parameter is meant to be passed to the _class constructor_.
-In classx.lua, `TypedList` defines this by defining a special class method called `_class_init`:

-    function TypedList._class_init (klass,type)
-        klass._type = type
-        klass._name = 'TypedList<'..name_of_type(type)..'>'
-    end

 (@see class, @see classx)

 ### Tablex.
 Useful Operations on Tables

 Some notes on terminology: Lua tables are usually _list-like_ (like an array) or _map-like_ (like an associative array or dict); they can of course have a list-like and a map-like part.
 Some of the table operations only make sense for list-like tables, and some only for map-like tables.
-(The usual Lua terminology is the array part and the hash part of the table, which reflects the actual implementation used.)
+(The usual Lua terminology is the array part and the hash part of the table, which reflects the actual implementation used; it is more accurate to say that a Lua table is an associative map which happens to be particularly efficient at acting like an array.)

 The functions provided in `table` provide all the basic manipulations on Lua tables, but as we saw with the `List` class, it is useful to build higher-level operations on top of those functions.
 For instance, to copy a table involves this kind of loop: